Online shopping changing general merchandise retail

 Constraints

-• Marketplace abuse is rising, including counterfeit listings, scam goods, and unauthorized sellers.
+- Marketplace abuse remains a risk, including counterfeit listings, scam goods, and unauthorized sellers.

 Success Metrics